anthonylouisburns/icontent/README.md

 Most directly from [ipython/docker-notebook](https://github.com/ipython/docker-notebook)

-It is also inspired by static content generation frameworks like [Hugo](http://gohugo.io/) and the entire IPython community particularly using IPython for blogging.
+It is also inspired by static content generation frameworks like [Hugo](http://gohugo.io/) and the entire IPython community particularly those using IPython for blogging.

 The core functionality is provide by [NBConvert](https://github.com/ipython/ipython/tree/master/IPython/nbconvert) and is largely reproducing what [NBViewer](http://nbviewer.ipython.org/) in I hope a more transparent way.